-This type are supplied as a two-part putty which is mixed by hand and molded directly in the ear, hardening to form an ear plug.
+This type are supplied as a two-part putty which is mixed by hand and moulded directly in the ear, hardening to form an ear plug.
 They can be connected with a cord.

 - Advantages.
 Hard silicon ear plugs are comfortable as there is no pressure effect in the ear.
 They create a good seal and last for years of normal use.
 They are non-porous making them hygienic and good for use in the water.
 They can be wiped or washed clean and have a lower than average cost-per-use due to their longer life.